At Iowa Public Radio, I've set up an

 none of this matters: the movement

 right at a slower tempo.
-I think this has to do with its
+I think this reflects its

 profound emotional content, and I think Ken's comments about

-the song points us to what that content is.
-(Although the song
+the song points us to what that content is: a meditation on

-is in cut time...)
+is in two-to-bar, suggesting even it is not too slow.)
 Perhaps Brahms was afraid the movement

 would sound sentimental-schmaltzy if played for deep feeling -